whisperdoll/acheron/README.md

 **Please note that Acheron is a MIDI sequencer, and as such produces no sound on its own.**

-You'll need a Digital Audio Workstation (or other VST host/MIDI receiving application) and MIDI loopback driver (such as [loopmidi](https://www.tobias-erichsen.de/software/loopmidi.html) on Windows, or the built-in IAC driver in the Audio/Midi Settings on Mac), or a MIDI interface and a physical MIDI device.
+You'll need a Digital Audio Workstation (or other VST host/MIDI receiving application) and MIDI loopback driver (such as [loopmidi](https://www.tobias-erichsen.de/software/loopmidi.html) on Windows, or the built-in [IAC driver](https://support.apple.com/guide/audio-midi-setup/transfer-midi-information-between-apps-ams1013/mac) in the Audio/Midi Settings on Mac), or a MIDI interface and a physical MIDI device.

 To use Acheron without a physical MIDI device (e.g. with a DAW or other software):

+- Windows:
     - First, download and install Tobias Erichsen's [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)
     - Use loopMIDI to create a virtual MIDI port (click the plus button at the bottom left of the window.)
+- Mac:
+    - Set up the [IAC driver](https://support.apple.com/guide/audio-midi-setup/transfer-midi-information-between-apps-ams1013/mac) in Audio/Midi Settings
-- Extract Acheron-1.1.6-win.zip and run Acheron.exe.
+- Extract Acheron-1.1.7-win.zip or Acheron 1.1.7-mac.dmg and run Acheron.exe/.app.
 - Select Settings (at the bottom of the window.)
-- Under MIDI Outputs select the virtual MIDI port you just created (called "loopMIDI port" by default.)
+- Under MIDI Outputs select the virtual MIDI port you just created with loopMIDI or the IAC Driver
-- Make sure "loopMIDI port" is enabled as an input in your DAW (if applicable.)
+- Make sure "loopMIDI port" (on Windows) or "IAC driver" (on Mac) is enabled as an input in your DAW (if applicable.)

 Optional: